 The Dumont Nickel-Cobalt Project is located near the town of Amos in the established Abitibi mining camp in the mining-friendly Canadian province of Québec.
 Once in production, it is expected to rank as the fifth-largest nickel sulphide operation in the world by annual production - only the mining operations at Norilsk (Russia), Jinchuan (China), Sudbury (Ontario, Canada), Voisey's Bay (Newfoundland and Labrador, Canada) will be larger.
+Dumont contains the world's second largest nickel reserve and is the largest undeveloped nickel reserve.
+The cobalt reserve is the ninth largest in the world and is the second largest undeveloped cobalt reserve.
+An updated feasibility study for the project is underway, the results of which are expected to be announced in the first half of 2019.

-Feasibility Study Highlights
+2013 Feasibility Study Highlights

-The National Instrument 43-101 ("NI 43-101") technical report titled the Technical Report on the Dumont Nickel-Cobalt Project Project, Launay and Trécesson Townships, Quebec, Canada" dated July 25, 2013 (the "Feasibility")

-Study") demonstrates that the Dumont Nickel-Cobalt Project contains approximately 6.9 billion pounds of nickel in the proven and probable reserve categories (a proven and probable reserve of 1,177 million tonnes at 0.27% nickel) and 9.75 billion pounds of nickel resources in the measured and indicated category (a measured resource of 372 million tonnes at 0.28% nickel and an indicated resource of 1.29 billion tonnes at 0.26% nickel).
+The National Instrument 43-101 ("NI 43-101") technical report titled the Technical Report on the Dumont Nickel-Cobalt Project, Launay and Trécesson Townships, Quebec, Canada" dated July 25, 2013 (the "Feasibility Study") demonstrates that the Dumont Nickel-Cobalt Project contains approximately 6.9 billion pounds of nickel in the proven and probable reserve categories (a proven and probable reserve of 1,177 million tonnes at 0.27% nickel) and 9.75 billion pounds of nickel resources in the measured and indicated category (a measured resource of 372 million tonnes at 0.28% nickel and an indicated resource of 1.29 billion tonnes at 0.26% nickel).
 In the inferred resource category there is approximately 2.9 billion pounds of nickel (500 million tonnes at 0.26% nickel).
 Once in operation, the mine will produce nickel for over 30 years.
 Construction and operation of the mine and processing facilities will be made easier by the existence of excellent infrastructure, including roads, rail and access to low-cost power.